 - Download the Media Creation tool.

 - Just in case, backup your data and license key.

 - Start the desktop client, and click Upgrade this PC now.

 - The tool should obtain and install the available updates.

 That should wrap it up.
-These methods can be used for a large variety of update issues, but we advise you to check our site for detailed explanation and workarounds for a multitude of the distinctive errors.
+These methods can be used for a large variety of update issues, but we advise you to check our site for detailed explanations and workarounds for a multitude of distinctive errors.

 In addition, make sure to share your experiences and suggestions in the comments section below.